xedla/algormeter/README.md

 ```

 ## Problems function call optimization
-Algometer uses a problems function call optimization system so more calls at the same point X count only for one call.
+AlgorMeter uses a problems function call optimization system so more calls at the same point X count only for one call.
 So in algorithm implementation is not necessary to store the previous result in variables to reduce f1, f2, gf1, gf2 function calls.
-Algometer cache 128 previous calls to obtain such automatic optimization.
+AlgorMeter cache 128 previous calls to obtain such automatic optimization.
 ## Problems ready to use
 Importing 'algormeter.libs' probList_base, probList_coax, probList_DCJBKM problems list are available.
  **probList_DCJBKM** contains ten frequently used unconstrained DC optimization problems, where objective functions are presented as DC (Difference of Convex) functions:
 𝑓(𝑥)=𝑓1(𝑥)−𝑓2(𝑥).
  [Joki, Bagirov](https://link.springer.com/article/10.1007/s10898-016-0488-3)

- **probList_coax**  contain DemMol,Mifflin,LQ,MAXQ,QL,CB2,CB3 convex functions
+ **probList_coax**  contains DemMol,Mifflin,LQ,MAXQ,QL,CB2,CB3 convex functions

  **probList_base** contains ParAbs, Acad simple functions for algorithms early test.